OHDSI/CohortDiagnostics/inst/shiny/DiagnosticsExplorer/README.md

 keyring::key_set_with_value("KEYNAME", jsonlite::toJSON(myConnectionDetails))
 ```

-This list will then be loaded at runtime, meaning that secure credentails don't need to be saved in plain
+This list will then be loaded at runtime, meaning that secure credentials don't need to be saved in plain
 text.

 ## OHDSI shiny server instructions